gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 ready.
 9. Login to one of the machines with `ssh -i <ssh-key-pem-file> root@<public-ip-address>` using the public IP address from step 8.
 Make sure your machine has the four NIC cards mentioned above.
-Very rarely you'll get a machine which does not:
+Rarely you'll get a machine which does not.
+Usually the NICs are in PCI slot 1:

 ```
 $ lspci | grep Ether